4 Steps To Improved Leadership In The New Year

 Look at the past year and reflect on your growth.
 How have you grown as a follower of Jesus, a husband/wife, a dad/mom, and as a leader?
 How have you been intentional in your health in these different areas?
 Write down a list of the areas you have seen some obvious growth, and then list some areas in which you need to grow.

 If we are going to be healthy, there must be a plan.
-For example, as a husband, I want to be intentional on planning a date night with my wife each month.
-And as a dad, I plan on taking “tech-no breaks” where I devote my total attention to my children.
+For example, if you are a husband, maybe plan a date night with your wife each month.
+And as a dad, you could take “tech-no breaks” where your total attention is on your children.
 “Tech-no breaks” are set times where we all take a break from technology - a great practice for church leaders to make a routine in their families.

-I spend much of my time talking with families who don’t know one another because they have not been experiencing meaningful communication with one another.
-As a leader, I have been challenged to think about three words: new, simple, and creative.
-These words have given me focus in my area of leadership.
+As a leader, we challenge you to think about three words: new, simple, and creative.
 Read more, create more, simplify more, and gain insights and input from new leaders and blogs that you would normally not follow.
 Find a few words to help guide you as you launch into a new season and a new year.
 Be intentional with a plan.

 Make sure you are connected with other leaders.
 Not leaders who drain you, but leaders who inspire you.
 Sit with your team and dream again.
 Never get to a place of isolation as a leader.
 God truly did create us for relationships with others.

 Many times leaders forget to live - especially church leaders!
 Spend time outside of your leadership responsibilities and have fun!
 If you do not have a hobby, get one.
-A few of my favorite things to do are to explore new places and experience new adventures, whether it is hiking or driving.
-New places give me a new perspective, and it always clears my head and keeps me "healthy."
+Maybe it is time to explore new places and experience new adventures, whether it is hiking or driving.
+New places give a new perspective and can help clear your head.

 Also, spend time with unchurched people.
 It's easy for church leaders to be so devoted to their congregation that they forget this.
 It gives you a different perspective on what others really think about the church.
-Our family intentionally spends time with several families that are unbelievers.
-It has been great to see a couple of those families come to church with us for the very first time.
-Find some people (maybe your next door neighbor) that you can love in the New Year.
+Find some people (maybe your next-door neighbor) that you can love in the New Year.

-Praying that you have a wonderful new year and that you and I will embrace His adventure and live in a healthy way!
+We are praying that you have a wonderful new year and that you will embrace His adventure and live in a healthy way!

 If you liked this, you'll also enjoy How Church Leaders Can Get Healthy For The New Year